mzsombor/smokeping_scripts/README.md

         * storage is also not very well distributed

 * SLAVE will:
+    * if using @includes in master `config` file make sure you make some change (comments or timestamp) otherwise change will not be detected
     * get config from master and start probes that are configured for him only
     * master and slave config will compare config timestamps and detect changes - if timestampt differs smokeping slave is reloaded